|REAL PHOTOGRAPH; |

 PS — the neighbor took a picture of the crash, and insisted I include it."

 The accident happened just before four Sunday evening on Jenny Lind Road in Fianna Hills.
 According to the police report, the teenage driver reached for a cell phone and ran off the road and became airborne.
-He caused about two hundred thousand dollars worth of damage to the garage, the Ferrari, a PT Cruiser as well as 2 motorcycles.
+He caused about two hundred thousand dollars worth of damage to the garage, the Ferrari, a

 The speed limit is posted at 30 miles per hour, but the owner of the damaged home as well as neighbors say there have been plenty of problems in the past.
 It's been nonstop traffic for the neighborhood with a steady stream of cars driving by to get a view of a flattened Ferrari and devastated garage.